skyvers/skyve-dev-guide/README.md

 For more details on the framework and its capabilities, please check out the platform homepage - [www.skyve.org](https://skyve.org/).

-Skyve is created by [Biz Hub Australia](https://www.bizhub.com.au/) and we offer a range of support agreements if required.
+Skyve is sponsored by [Biz Hub Australia](https://www.bizhub.com.au/) and we offer a range of support agreements.
 Or use it for free, no obligation.

 ## Note to Readers